pk-vishnu/toc-lstm-scheduling/paper.typ

 )<TOCarchitecture>
 == Algorithm 3 - Theory of Constraints with LSTM Bottleneck Prediction

-The final algorithm represents the synthesis of the preceding methodologies, integrating the predictive capabilities of the trained Long-Short Term Memory (LSTM) model into the Theory of Constraints (TOC) framework.
+The final algorithm represents the synthesis of the preceding methodologies, integrating the predictive capabilities of the trained LSTM model into the TOC framework.
 This creates a proactive, intelligent scheduling system that anticipates bottlenecks rather than merely reacting to them.
-The architecture evolves from the reactive DBR model of Algorithm 2 into a more sophisticated system where scheduling and scaling decisions are informed by the predicted future state of the server cluster.

-A critical refinement in this model is a shift in the core TOC logic.
-Instead of pacing the system based on the constraint's buffer (Drum-Buffer-Rope), this algorithm employs a *constraint avoidance* strategy.
-The *Dispatcher* now treats the predicted bottleneck as a "hot zone" and actively routes tasks to other, healthier servers, using the constraint server only as a last resort.
-This maintains system fluidity by preventing the predicted bottleneck from becoming overloaded in the first place.

 === Algorithm Steps

 The algorithm's components are refactored to incorporate the predictive model.
 The *ConstraintDetector* is now AI-driven, and its output directly influences the *Dispatcher* and the *Autoscaler*.

-==== Predictive Constraint Identification (The AI "Drum")
+==== Predictive Constraint Identification

 The reactive, utilization-based constraint identification is replaced by a predictive process that leverages the trained LSTM model.
 This component's goal is to forecast which server is most likely to become a bottleneck in the near future.